shaing04/dsc80-2025-sp/syllabus.md

 receive credit for discussion for a particular week if you attend the discussion in person and complete the worksheet.
-Attending at least 8 discussions during the 10-week quarter will earn full credit for discussion. -->
+Attending at least 8 discussions during the 10-week quarter will earn full credit for discussion. --> In each discussion, the TA will prepare a worksheet of exam questions.
+You will receive credit for discussion for a particular week if you attend the discussion in person and complete the worksheet.

 ### Labs